 Chiggers, also known as red bugs or berry bugs, are among the annoyances of summer.
-Unlike ticks or mosquitoes, they don’t carry deadly diseases in the US.
-But their bites swell, redden and itch maddeningly.
+Unlike ticks or mosquitoes, they don’t usually carry deadly diseases, although we may have to revise that opinion soon.
+Chigger bites swell, redden and itch maddeningly.
 Can you keep chiggers from biting when you are outside?

 How to Keep Chiggers from Biting:

 Q. I am extremely susceptible to chigger bites.
 I never know where they are lurking.

 I like to garden in my back yard and hike in the woods.
 A day or two later I am covered with bites that itch like crazy and then blister.
 They are ugly and take weeks to heal.

 I have two questions.
 What can I do to prevent chiggers from biting me in the first place?
 If I get a bite, what can I do to control the itching and speed healing?

 A. Chiggers (Trombiculidae) are tiny mites that climb on grasses and bushes waiting for unsuspecting prey to mosey by.
 Contrary to folklore, chiggers do not burrow under the skin but they do bite and afterwards they leave digestive enzymes behind.
 Some people like you are highly allergic to their enzymes and experience extreme itching, redness and swelling.